-We apply our purpose and values to interactions with all our customers and stakeholders.
+The Charter Hall purpose and values are applied to interactions with all customers and stakeholders.

-Investors: We have an unwavering commitment to our fiduciary duty, always thinking deeply about the widest repercussions of our decisions on institution, individuals and their futures.
+Investors: having an unwavering commitment to our fiduciary duty, always thinking deeply about the widest repercussions of our decisions on institution, individuals and their futures.

-Tenants: We take a partnership approach to proactively provide spaces and inventive solutions that anticipate evolving needs and business growth.
+Tenants: taking a partnership approach to proactively provide spaces and inventive solutions that anticipate evolving needs and business growth.

-Communities: We embody a philosophy of sharing success to contribute to thriving local communities.
+Communities: embodying a philosophy of sharing success to contribute to thriving local communities.

-Our people: We create an environment where people flourish and grow in line with their aspirations.
+Our people: creating an environment where people flourish and grow in line with their aspirations

-To measure how effectively we engage with our customers, we conduct annual customer surveys and use these insights to develop actionable improvements.
+Charter Hall also measures how effectively it engages with customers and conduct annual customer surveys, using these insights to develop actionable improvements.

-We believe that everyone in Charter Hall is responsible for bringing our purpose to life and portraying our values.
-The Board reviews the Charter Hall purpose and values and considers the performance of the business against it.
-Senior Executives are expected to lead by example and set the tone from the top, and they are held accountable for embedding our purpose and values through relevant performance measures.
+Charter Hall believes that everyone in the organisation is responsible for bringing the purpose to life and portraying its values.
+The Board monitors the performance of the REIT against its strategy and how Senior Executives deliver on that strategy against the backdrop of Charter Hall's overarching purpose and values.
+The Board also expect Senior Executives to lead by example and set the tone from the top.